tawakuliKH/Leaderboard/README.md

 - **How did you use to record the data dynamically**

-  - I am recording data in local storage and retrieving it.
+  - I am recording data in Leaderboard API and fetching it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>